Ray Holmes: Battle of Britain

 Holmes then spotted the third Dornier apparently making directly for Buckingham Palace.
 Holmes quickly climbed ahead of it, to avoid any machine-gun fire, then swung around to make a head-on attack.
 However, he ran out of ammunition, so Holmes decided to ram the bomber.

 As I fired, my ammunition gave out.
 I thought, Hell, he's got away now.
 And there he was coming along and his tail looked very fragile and very inviting.
 So I thought I'd just take off the tip of his tail.
 So I went straight at it along him and hit his port fin with my port wing.
 I thought, That will just take his fin off and he'll never get home without the tail fin.
 I didn't allow for the fact that the tail fin was actually part of the main fuselage.
 Although I didn't know it at the time, I found out later that I had knocked off the whole back half of the aircraft including the twin tails.

 Holmes' plane began to dive to the left, and was no longer responding to the controls.
 As the Hurricane went into a vertical dive, he bailed out.
 As he climbed out, the air-stream caught him and smacked him down onto the roof of his Hurricane.
 Then, as he was thrown backward, his shoulder hit his own tail fin.
 When he finally managed to pull his ripcord, the jolt shook off his flying boots and he found himself swinging violently about.
 He watched the Dornier crash near Victoria tube station.
 Holmes landed in a narrow back garden, and ended up dangling inside an empty dustbin.

 The Dornier pilot, Feldwebel Robert Zehbe, bailed out, only to die later reportedly of wounds suffered during the attack.
 The observer, Unteroffizier Hans Goschenhofer, and the gunner, Unteroffizier Gustav Hobel, were killed, while radio operator Gefreiter Ludwig Armbruster and flight engineer Unteroffizier Leo Hammermeister survived.

 Holmes was feted by the press as a war hero for his saving of Buckingham Palace.
-As the RAF did not practice ramming as an air combat tactic, this was considered an impromptu manoeuvre, and an act of selfless courage.
+As the RAF did not practise ramming as an air combat tactic, this was considered an impromptu manoeuvre, and an act of selfless courage.
 This event became one of the defining moments of the Battle of Britain and elicited a congratulatory note to the RAF from Queen Wilhelmina of the Netherlands, who had witnessed the event.
 The bomber's engine was later exhibited at the Imperial War Museum in London.